lhr-solar/BPS/Docs/source/glossary.rst

   Semaphore
     A variable that tracks the availability of a  resource.
 Threads will look here before attempting to access resources in order to avoid race conditions, and will set/unset or increment/decrement these when they acquire/release the resources.

+  Shunt Resistor
+    Resistor used to measure the current through a line.
+Typically extremely small so power is not wasted.
+Voltage is measured across resistor(using an :term:`Op-Amp <Op-Amp>`) and divided by resistance to calculate the current.

   Silkscreen
     Ink layer on a PCB for all the text and graphics